Week 3: Effective Data Visualizations

 How else could you improve these visualizations?

-5 guidelines for a better data vis
+Guidelines for a better data visualizations

 1. Identify your objective